wicadmin/t-school-microservice/README.md

 Next Steps for you to try (no instruction available):

-* Add accountBalance filed to your account entity, add new JSON document with the newly added field and query to make sure you can pull entire record.
+* Add accountBalance field to the account entity, build and run the application.
+* Add a new JSON document with the newly added field and query to make sure changes you have made is working.
 * Create a new git repository and push your source code to a newly created git repository
-* Configure delivery pipeline in IBM Cloud to pull the source code from your git repository and deploy the application on to cloud foundry or kubernetes cluster.
+* Create/Configure a devOps toolchain in IBM Cloud to pull the source code from your git repository and build & deploy the application on either on to cloud foundry or kubernetes cluster.